techboy-coder/nature-in-code/README.md

 This a repo contains the projects and code for the summer camp in EPFL, Laussane.
 It was created in a summer camp called "biology in code".

+Feel free to fork this repo or make a new branch.

 ## Photos:

 ### Module 1: